Pipeliner CRM Case Study Whole Harvest Foods

 I opened it up and walked him through about 3 steps.
 The first thing out of his mouth was, “I absolutely love it.”
 Now tell me how much it’s going to cost us.

 Getting approval to purchase and implement Pipeliner was a story in itself.
 “Once I boiled it down, there weren’t a whole lot of options for CRM solutions that were on the table other than Pipeliner CRM,” Chris said.
 “But I still had to get the approval for the funding it.
-So I went to Bob Dawson, our President and acting COO.
+So I went to Bob Dawson, our President, and acting COO.
 I opened it up and walked him through about 3 steps.
 The first thing out of his mouth was, “I absolutely love it.
 Now tell me how much it’s going to cost us.

-“When I went back and requested a quote, then gave the numbers back to our people, there was no hesitation whatsoever.
+“When I went back and requested a quote, they gave the numbers back to our people, there was no hesitation whatsoever.
 I feel like it’s a very reasonable option.
 It really does a great job of catching the middle of the road with the number of features that you get for the price.
 I feel like it’s a great value.”

-Chris decided to take some time configuring Pipeliner CRM before rollout, and gave himself a 30-day window to do so.
-He had several online meetings with Pipeliner CRM technical consultants, and had plenty of time to get the solution just right for his sales force.
+Chris decided to take some time configuring Pipeliner CRM before rollout and gave himself a 30-day window to do so.
+He had several online meetings with Pipeliner CRM technical consultants and had plenty of time to get the solution just right for his sales force.
 “I had the time to customize the fields and go back and forth,” he says.
 “I’m kind of geeky when it comes to these things.
 I enjoy tinkering with them a lot, so I did a lot of stuff after hours when I was sitting on the couch. “

 “That extra time meant that I presented an almost complete product and showed it around.
 Not only was (and is) it being used for sales, but also to track customer deals and things internally for our accounting department and has eliminated a group of spreadsheets.
 I wanted to bounce a lot of this stuff off of them as well.“